The Peanut Butter Conspiracy: History

 The Peanut Butter Conspiracy undertook a final tour and split up about 1970.
 Merrill and Brackett continued writing and producing for other artists.
 Brackett worked as a music publisher and produced Randy Meisner's first solo LP after leaving the Eagles.
 Brackett also produced, wrote and performed songs for scores of movies and television shows including Witness, Happy Days, and Top Gun.

-Robison joined the Los Angeles production of the musical Hair for an 18-month stint.
+Barbara "Sandi" Robison (born Barbara Jeanne Moyer, October 14, 1945, Las Vegas, Nevada) joined the Los Angeles production of the musical Hair for an 18-month stint.
 Afterwards, she continued performing locally.
-In September 1971, Robison, Merrill, and Brackett joined a band called 'Froggy' which worked in a local saloon in Pasadena, California.
-By late 1972, she joined another American band called 'Rush' which Merrill also joined.
+In September 1971, Robison, Merrill, and Brackett joined a band called Froggy, which worked in a local saloon in Pasadena, California.
+By late 1972, she joined another American band called Rush, which Merrill also joined.
 Here she worked with pianist Ivan Jean, whom she continued to tour with for years to come.

-Barbara "Sandi" Robison (born Barbara Jeanne Moyer, October 14, 1945, Las Vegas, Nevada) fell ill while performing in Butte, Montana, and died of toxic shock poisoning 16 days later, on April 22, 1988, in a hospital in Billings, at the age of 42.
+Robison fell ill while performing in Butte, Montana, and died of toxic shock poisoning 16 days later, on April 22, 1988, in a hospital in Billings, at the age of 42.

 Jim Voigt (born September 24, 1946) died of a heart attack on November 7, 2000, at the age of 54.

 Guitarist Fent continues to create rock and roll through his GreenManMedia label.
 The three surviving members of The Peanut Butter Conspiracy performed Brackett's song "Eventually" at Amoeba Records on September 22, 2009.
 The song was originally recorded in 1966 and is part of the Rhino box set Los Angeles Nuggets — Where the Action Is.
 Singer Karen Mitchell and drummer Jim Laspesa joined original members Brackett, Merrill and Fent in the re-formation of The Peanut Butter Conspiracy.

 In 2005, Spreading From The Ashes was released on Ace Records in England.
 It covered the years that Merrill, Robison, and Brackett were together prior and during the time they were in the Peanut Butter Conspiracy, including songs by the Young Swingers and The Ashes and many songs previously unreleased by the PBC.